pls-shareit/api/docs/configuration.md

 ### `frontend_path`

 The path to a web frontend to use.
-This should point to a folder which contains an `index.html` file, a `share.html` file, and optionally a `static` folder.
+This should point to a folder which contains an `index.html` file and optionally a `static` folder.

 The `index.html` file will be served at the root of the service.
-The `share.html` will be served at the share endpoints, when `?v` is appended to the URL.
+Files within the `static` folder, if present, will be served under `/static`.

+For example, if `frontend_path` was set to `/srv/shareit/frontend`, a file at `/srv/shareit/frontend/static/img/logo.png` would be served at `/static/img/logo.png`.

-This may either be a string or `null` (the default).
+This setting may either be a string or `null` (the default).
 If it is `null`, then no frontend will be served.
 Otherwise, it must be a path which the service can read.

 ### `upload_dir`